Brazil’s suspended president discusses her impeachment trial, corruption allegations, and why she is optimistic.

 Rousseff, from the leftist Workers’ Party, is accused of taking illegal state loans to patch budget holes in 2014, masking the country’s problems as it slid into its deepest recession in decades.

-Earlier this week, she told the Senate that she was innocent, saying the impeachment trial amounted to a right-wing “coup d’etat”.
+She told the Senate that she was innocent, saying the impeachment trial amounted to a right-wing “coup d’etat”.

 Rousseff asserted that impeachment was the price she paid for refusing to quash a wide-ranging police investigation into the state oil giant Petrobras, saying that corrupt politicians conspired to oust her to derail the investigation into billions in kickbacks at the company.